Fkdokoye7/SQL-Cleaning-and-Exploratory-Data-Analysis./README.md

 1. There are 19 Company with Lenovo having the highest count.
 2. The Company MSI has the highest Inche of 18.4
-3. Razer Copany has the most expensive laptop while Acer Company has the less_expensive laptop.
+3. Razer Company has the most expensive laptop while Acer Company has the less_expensive laptop.
 4. Macbook Air Apple laptops are cheap compare to the other Apple products.

 # Recommendation